 - Inability to rise from a recumbent position

-Subjective and objective observation and examination of a horse displaying symptoms will allow a veterinarian to determine if EVH-1 is suspected.
-If it is, EVH-1 can be tested for via a nose/throat swab from the sick horse (and any horses that may share common areas or facilities with it).
+Subjective and objective observation and examination of a horse displaying symptoms will allow a veterinarian to determine a suspected EHV-1 diagnosis.
+A doctor can test for EHV-1 via a nose/throat swab from the sick horse and any horses that may share common areas or facilities with it.
 Other means of testing can include tissue samples from an aborted fetus or blood tests from the diseased horse.
-These may also include paired blood samples that will allow for detection of antibody levels.
+These may also include paired blood samples that will allow for the detection of antibody levels.

-It is important to note that asymptomatic horses can still be carriers and shed the virus.
-If a symptomatic horse is suspected of EHV-1, it would be prudent to test all horses that may have come into contact with that horse, or shared common areas.
-Horses that have recovered from EHV-1 can still be carriers; the virus can be latent for years, but re-triggered when the horse is stressed or otherwise immunocompromised.
+It is essential to note that asymptomatic horses can still be carriers and shed the virus.
+If a vet suspects a symptomatic horse has EHV-1, they may recommend testing all horses that may have come into contact with that horse, or shared common areas.
+Horses that have recovered from EHV-1 can still be carriers; the virus can be latent for years but re-triggered when the horse is stressed or otherwise immunocompromised.

-Because EVH-1 is a virus, supportive care is essential.
-Antibiotics will not be effective against the virus; most horses do not experience secondary infections as a result of EVH-1, which would negate the need for antibiotic therapy altogether.
+Because EHV-1 is a virus, supportive care is essential.
+Antibiotics will not be effective against the virus; most horses do not experience secondary infections as a result of EHV-1, which would negate the need for antibiotic therapy altogether.

-- Horses that are experiencing symptoms of EVH-1 may benefit from the use of non-steroidal anti-inflammatory drugs to lessen inflammation and pain, while helping reduce fever.
-Nutritional support may also be warranted for horses displaying loss of appetite.
+Horses that are experiencing symptoms of EHV-1 may benefit from the use of non-steroidal anti-inflammatory drugs to lessen inflammation and pain while helping reduce fever.
+Nutritional support may also help for horses displaying loss of appetite.
 According to the American Association of Equine Practitioners, both active and inactive EHV-1 vaccines exist.
 However, no current vaccines prevent the neurologic form of the illness.

-- In the case of horses with neurological symptoms, it is important to try and keep them from lying down for prolonged periods of time.
-If a lack of coordination/balance is an issue, keeping them in a well-padded space, such as a stall with thick shavings can help prevent injury.
+In the case of horses with neurological symptoms, it is essential to try and keep them from lying down for prolonged periods.
+If a lack of coordination/balance is an issue, keeping them in a well-padded space, such as a stall with thick shavings, can help prevent injury.

-- Recovery for uncomplicated cases may be achieved in as little as a few weeks, whereas, more complicated or compromised horses have a prolonged recovery time and higher rate of mortality.
-Horses that are suffering from the neurological form and are unable to stand have a much poorer prognosis than those that are able to stand and move around.
+Recovery for uncomplicated cases may take place in as little as a few weeks, whereas more complicated or compromised horses have prolonged recovery time and a higher rate of mortality.
+Horses that are suffering from the neurological form and are unable to stand have a much poorer prognosis than those that can stand and move around.

 The highly contagious nature of EHV-1 makes it difficult to control in crowded or regularly frequented facilities.
 The most common means of transmission from one horse to another include:

-- Indirect contact with the infected horse(s) through communal buckets, troughs or waterers are a major source of infection.
+- Indirect contact with the infected horse(s) through communal buckets, troughs or waterers is a significant source of infection.
 Small bodies of water such as puddles or ponds could also harbor EHV-1 easily.
 Nasal discharges on handlers’ clothing or through tack or turn-out sheets and blankets can also pose a risk to uninfected horses.

-- Direct contact between infected and uninfected horses poses the greatest risk.
-This can occur through nose-to-nose contact or through nasal secretions being introduced to the mucosal tissues of an uninfected horse via other direct contact.
+- Direct contact between infected and uninfected horses poses the highest risk.
+It can occur through nose-to-nose contact or through nasal secretions introduced to the mucosal tissues of an uninfected horse via other direct contacts.

 - Aerosolized viruses pose a threat when an infected horse sneezes or snorts within close proximity to an uninfected horse.

 There is no absolute way to completely prevent exposure or infection from EHV-1.
-There are, however, methods that can greatly reduce the possibility of horses being exposed to or contracting the disease from infected animals.
+There are, however, methods that can significantly reduce the possibility of horses getting exposed to or contracting the disease from infected animals.

 - Vaccinating healthy horses can reduce disease risk.
 While vaccinations are never an absolute means for preventing any disease, they can reduce the possibility of a horse contracting EHV-1, or at least lessen symptoms and virus shedding if infected, when used properly.

-- Quarantine of new horses for 3 – 4 weeks is essential in helping prevent infection from not only horses carrying EHV-1, but other contagious diseases, as well.
+- Quarantine of new horses for three to four weeks is essential in helping prevent infection from not only horses carrying EHV-1, but other contagious diseases, as well.

 - Keep compromised or pregnant mares well away from new arrivals or any horse suspected of possible exposure.